Pitch

 Sébastien Lebreton

-Principal Engineer on Microsoft's Visual Studio Tools for Unity.
+Principal Engineer working on Microsoft IDEs and developer tools.
 Creator of Reflexil, the widely-used .NET IL assembly editor.
 Co-founder of DataGalaxy.
 Two decades operating in exactly the domain ProvenPort requires — IL, decompilation, debuggers, and .NET runtime internals.

 ProvenPort's advantage is not a clever prompt; it is accumulated, verifiable engineering in a domain most teams cannot enter.